Parthenon and Acropolis viewed from the Athens hills showing the difference between the two structures

 From the summit, you can see how the Acropolis sits within the broader Athens basin — surrounded by modern city, flanked by other hills, with the Aegean Sea stretching beyond.
 It's the perspective that puts the Acropolis in its full geographic context.

-Why You Don't Need to Go Inside
+Do You Actually Need to Go Inside the Acropolis?

 Acropolis & Parthenon FAQ